Websites Press Releases Marketing Letters Brochures Newsletters

 Maybe you thought you could write your website copy or brochure yourself.
-But you’ve slowly come to the realization that a professional copywriter is what you need to get the job done right.
+But you’ve slowly come to the realization that a professional copywriter is what you need to get the job done quickly and effectively.

 You’ve checked the portfolios of several freelance copywriters and selected the person whose experience and skills best match your needs.
 The ball is in the copywriter’s court.
 However, your job isn’t done.
-To achieve the best results, here’s what you should do in working with your freelance copywriter:
+You’ll still have an important role in helping your freelance copywriter to achieve the best results.

 Yes, the copywriter is a professional and knows how to craft clever sentences and flowing narration.
 But she first needs to learn about your business.
 You know your products, your industry, your customers and your competition.
 She only knows as much as you tell her.
 So be prepared to provide her with useful information, verbally or from existing written materials, that she can use as the factual content in scripting your message.